Cable Assembly

-Wire Harness Tooling Servicefor RFQ-to-Production Release
+Wire Harness Tooling Service for RFQ-to-Production Release

 Wire harness tooling service is a factory engineering workflow that defines fixture boards, connector molds, overmold tools, test nests, crimp applicators, and release records before a custom harness moves into repeat production.
 We separate unit price, tooling cost, sample timing, and file dependencies so buyers can approve investment without hidden assumptions.

-Unit Program Reviewed
+Unit Program Reviewed60,000+

-Tooling Quote Input
+Tooling Quote Input3D files

-Workmanship Context
+Workmanship ContextIPC-A-620

 TL;DR